reddragonnm/sudoku-solver/README.md

 # sudoku-solver
-Open the sudoku solver.
+Open the (sudoku solver)[https://reddragonnm.github.io/sudoku-solver/].
 It contains all the instructions needed to operate the solver.

 Have a nice day! 😃